g00glen00b/dimitri.codes/content/posts/2018-03-27-authentication-angular/index.md

 featuredImage: "../../images/logos/angular.png"
 categories: ["JavaScript", "Tutorials"]
 tags: ["Angular", "Angular CLI", "ngrx"]
+excerpt: "In this tutorial I'll use route guards, Http interceptors and directives to improve handling authentication and authorization in an Angular application using ngrx."
 ---

 When writing an application, eventually you may have to secure it.
 In this article I'll go over the various things you can do with [Angular](https://angular.io/) to handle the authentication of your application.